Course

 Course 7.5 credits • ENGC17

 Health and illness have always featured in literary texts.
-The course showcases how the two fields of medicine and literature have crossed over and developed alongside each other.
-It asks how medicine, as an art, practice and science, shapes representations of embodied figures and public institutions in literature and, conversely, how literary texts have historically impacted on medical practice.
-In addition, the course spotlights how literary texts across genre boundaries can invite readers to engage with the affective side of health and illness including such strong emotions as embarrassment and shame.
-Central to the course are the debates about empathy and the pro-social function of certain works of literature as well as the strand of medical humanities that seeks out difficult, unspeak
+The course shows how the fields of medicine and literature have crossed over and developed alongside each other.
+It asks how medicine, as an art, practice and science, shapes representations of embodied figures and public institutions in literature and, conversely, how literary texts have historically impacted medical practice.
+In addition, the course spotlights how literary texts can invite readers to engage with the affective side of health and illness including strong emotions as embarrassment and shame.
+Central to the course are the debates about empathy and the pro-social function of certain works of literature and the strand of medical humanities that seeks out difficult, unspeakable, unacknowledged and invisible experiences.

 Study period: autumn semester 2025